blakev/python-flashstation/README.md

 Running as a background daemon python-flashstation scans for newly inserted mass storage.
 All new devices are automatically purged and reformatted before cloning file and folder contents.
-Copied files are validated by rsync-checksum as well as additional md5sum.
+Copied files are validated by rsync-checksum as well as additional SHA1 checksum.
 Finalized devices can be safely removed.